weknow-network/helm-charts/README.md

 This functionality is in beta and is subject to change.
 The code is provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

+## Open Telemetry

+This fork was modify the origin in order to fit into [Open Telemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+_When this functionality will be supported by official helm this fork will be deprecated._

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.